sillsm/naivenfts/readme.md

 Ah, there's a link for the smart contract [source code](https://etherscan.io/address/0x2a46f2ffd99e19a89476e2f62270e0a35bbf0756#code).
 Let's poke around in there a bit and see what we can guess at.

-Reading the source code together, from the top
+## Reading through the source code

+Please pull up the Beeple NFT source code from the link above, and have it open.
+We're going to read it through together.
+We don't have any idea what it means, but we're going to do our best to just guess by using context clues and writing down what we observe.

+From the top:
 ```
 pragma solidity ^0.4.21;
 ```